 - In 1946, oil was discovered in the Shark Valley Region of the Everglades, but due to low quality and lack of technological capabilities, drilling never took place.

 - The Everglades is the only place in the world where the American alligator and the American Crocodile coexist.
-Crocodiles are typically spotted in the sandier coastal areas, whereas alligators are more typically found inland, but both can be seen during a local Everglades airboat tour.
+Crocodiles are typically spotted in the sandier coastal areas, whereas alligators are more typically found inland, but both can be seen during local Everglades National Park boat tours.